topleft/mongo-crud-tutorial/readme.md

 ![httpie GET 404](./public/images/httpie-get-404.png)

+The important clue here is the '404'.
 We used a 'path' that was undefined, so there was nothing for the browser/server to do.
 There was no route to handle the browsers/servers request.
 This is a 404 error.
-They are common in devopling and tell you that you need to investigate your routes or paths.
+They are common in developing and tell you that you need to investigate your routes or paths.

+If you we're to get a '500', this would mean that your route was found, but that some sort of logic within the route was incorrect.

 OK, back to the CRUD.